David-Byrne/SADD/docs/Project-Definition-Doc/pdd.md

 ## Project Objectives
 > Steps that will bring us to our goal
+> Rename to project structure/architecture?

+The system will be designed as a group of modular sections, that when joined together form a complete pipeline.
+Data will come into the pipeline directly from the Twitter streaming API and the results will be displayed on a webpage in real-time.
+Various processing techniques will be applied to the data as flows through the pipeline.
+Each of these sections fulfills an objective of the project.

+The first section of the pipeline will be the Twitter streamer.
+This will connect to the Twitter streaming API and listen for specific hashtags and terms related to the 8th amendment.
+It will drop any Tweets that we feel would add unwanted noise to the results such as Tweets in languages other than English and Tweets from countries outside Ireland.
+This will then pass on the Tweet's important attributes to the next section of the pipeline.

+The next section is the Tweet classifier.
+This takes in Tweets from the streamer section, preprocesses them to prepare them for classification, classifies them into positive and negative sentiment and stores them into a database.
+It also stores other attributes for them including their viewpoint (repeal the 8th or save the 8th), their Tweet ID and their timestamp to allow for easier querying later.

+The next section is the aggregator.
+It is run on a regular interval and queries the database for recent data.
+This can generate average sentiment for a given time interval, helping us to see the trends over a longer period of time.
+It will also generate the word clouds for each side based on their recent Tweets.
+These aggregated results can be stored back in the database to avoid having to recompute them all every time.

+The final section is the webserver.
+This will create the webpage that displays the results in real-time.
+It will be able to query the database and send this data to the clients to keep them up to date.

+Other sections could be added to improve performance and reliability of the overall system such as an in-memory cache that stores the latest results, reducing expensive database queries by the webserver.
+We could also introduce a websocket that pushes new results from the aggregator directly to the clients, saving them having to make regular Ajax requests looking for new data.

+**TODO - add diagram of architecture**

 ## Technologies
 > Technologies used and why

+The main architecture of the system will be based around microservices.
+Microservies are loosely coupled services that each handle a business case, and when linked together, serve a business goal.
+They allow more flexibility in development as each microservice can use its own technology stack.

+The main programming language used across the project will be Python, specifically Python 3.
+Python is a high-level programming language that supports many paradigms including procedural and object-orientated programming.
+This makes it very easy to transition from simple REPL commands and scripts to a fully structured project comprised of modules and classes.
+Python isn't my strongest language but it has many libraries useful to this project and is very popular in the area of data science so I believe it is the right tool for the job.
+I will hopefully come out of this project with a much deeper understanding of Python and its ecosystem.

+The database that will store all the data from this project will probably be PostgreSQL.
+It is a fully free, open source, object-relational database system and strongly conforms to the ANSI-SQL 2008 standard [6].

+The front end logic of the system will be written in JavaScript, as it is supported by all major web browsers.
+Many frameworks such as AngularJS, React and Vue.js build upon JavaScript with the aim to simplify creating web apps.
+I feel it is too early in the project to make a decision on which, if any, of these to use.
+All of the frameworks mentioned above are well developed and would all support any of the requirements I have for the front end.

 ## Project Timeline
 > Overview of key milestones with their target date